Whether you are looking for a new job or looking to advance in your current role, setting the right career goals can help lead you to success.

 Example: Break the goal of landing a new job in London into networking > Meeting fellow alums in London >Holding casual conversations with these people about working and living in London, learning about the market need for roles you might like, and then meeting people who can hire you.

 Tip: 🔍 Join online groups where people you want to meet spent time.
 After you meet in an online group, ask for a 20-minute phone call to move your relationship offline.

 Tip 📅 Add timing to each of your goals: Example in the first month of 2021, I'll hold 15 conversations with people in London.

 Gem:💎 Your goals should be achievable for you.

 Finally, schedule time at the end of each month to update your goals and create small, achievable goals for your next month.

 Tip: 📝 In 2021, write down one thing you've accomplished each week -- in a Google document, or a paper planner

 You'll use the list of the 52 things you accomplish each year, as you plan for the future or when you need to reference them in a performance review

-If your goal including making your next, optimal career move, schedule your free strategy call today to learn how ArcVida guides and support U.S. professionals into fulfilling work, faster.
+If your goals include making your next, optimal career move, schedule your free strategy call today to learn how ArcVida guides and supports U.S. professionals into fulfilling work, faster.

 Published on 12/18/2020